quantrancse/simple-calculator/README.md

 # Simple Calculator

-Simple Calculator using Linked List and Stack support funtion with variables
+Simple Calculator using Linked List and Stack support functions with variables

 ## Getting Started